custom home designer in Greenville SC | Upstate SC, Sc midlands & Western NC

 Architect reviewing detailed floor plans and schematics on a laptop with a smartphone nearby.

-Not every project needs a fully custom home design approach — and we’ll tell you that honestly.
-If you want the fastest or lowest-cost path to a permit, a stock plan may suit you better.
+If you want the fastest or lowest-cost path to a permit, a stock plan may be the better move.
 But if your property has real constraints, or you want a home that fits the way you actually live, thoughtful planning upfront saves far more than it costs.

 This is a good fit if you: